 - Daily visual inspection of all embankments and berms, pipelines, pumps, culverts, spillways to look for obvious problems such as pipeline damage, blockage, embankment seepage, slope instabilities.
-During high precipitation periods or spring freshet, more frequent inspections will be warranted. - On a monthly basis, a more detailed inspection of all facilities will be conducted to look for any less obvious signs of potential problems. - During and following any extreme events, including snowmelt and precipitation, a more detailed inspection will be conducted to assess if any damages due to erosion require attention. - The facility will be inspected by a qualified geotechnical engineer on an annual basis to verify that the embankments are performing as designed and that the operations are being continued as intended.
+During high precipitation periods or spring freshet, more frequent inspections will be warranted. - On a monthly basis, a more detailed inspection of all facilities will be conducted to look for any less obvious signs of potential problems. - During and following any extreme events, including snowmelt and precipitation, a more detailed inspection will be conducted to assess if any damages due to erosion require attention.

+The facility will be inspected by a qualified geotechnical engineer on an annual basis to verify that the embankments are performing as designed and that the operations are being continued as intended.
 The inspections would likely be carried out during or shortly after the spring melt under snow free conditions.

 Seepage monitoring is also recommended during the operations.
 Groundwater monitoring wells are recommended downstream of the TSF to monitor/identify if the facilities are not performing as required.
 This will help to ensure that the local environment is protected from seepage in the event that the containment systems are not performing and there is seepage occurring through the foundation and under/into the seepage collection ditches.
 Each monitoring installation will consist of one shallow hole, extending into the overburden soils and the near surface horizon and one deep hole terminating at the underlying foundations.
 Each borehole will be cased and screened over an interval set in the field during installation, and sealed back to surface with low permeability grout.
 It is recommended that the boreholes be constructed before commissioning the tailings storage facility to accumulate baseline data specific to the storage location.
-A description of the groundwater follow-up program is provided in Sections 13.10 and 13.11.